A black couple wearing glasses to control shortsightedness. They are both laughing happily.

 What can I do?

-However, there are also many day-to-day things you can to help look after your child's vision.
+There are also many day-to-day things you can do to help look after your child's vision.

 Get outside

-Natural light significantly reduces the risk of developing myopia and progression.
-We recommend at least two hours of daily outdoor time, with proper sun protection of course!
+Natural light significantly reduces your child’s risk of developing myopia.
+We recommend at least two hours of outdoor time daily — with proper sun protection!

 Reduce near work

-Encourage your child to spend time away from screens and reduce near work time to a maximum of 90 minutes a day.
+Encourage your child to spend time away from screens and minimize near work and screens as much as you can.

 Follow the 20/20/20 rule